 Pick the right map

-Make use of cabins
+Make use of the cabins

 Keep an eye on profit margins

-You can set profit margins as you create a new game, and reduce the profit you make from specific goods by 25%, 50%, or 75%, or you can leave it at the default of 100%.
-These are intended to balance the economy a little as, naturally, with the extra hands on your farm you are bound to be rolling in the cash.
+You can set profit margins as you create a new game, and reduce the profit you make from specific goods by 25 - 75% if you want.
+These are intended to balance the economy a little, as with the extra hands on your farm, you are bound to be making more money.
+Lowering the profit margin makes it more difficult to make gold, as well as increasing the prices of items like seeds.

-Lowering the profit margin makes it more difficult to make gold, as well as increasing the prices of items such as seeds, sugar, flour, and rice.
-We recommend you all level your skills equally if you want to try this out, which will allow you to work more efficiently and economically, as you can craft certain items instead of purchasing them.
+We recommend that you all level your skills equally if you want to try this out, which will allow you to work more efficiently and economically, as you can craft certain items instead of purchasing them.

 Multiplayer Stardew Valley features

-Multiplayer in Stardew Valley is very similar to single-player but has a few extra features and a couple of rules you should probably know before you get to work.
+Multiplayer in Stardew Valley is very similar to single-player, but has a few extra features and a couple of rules you should probably know before you get to work.

 Collaborative decisions